sopcoerik/fictional-robot/README.md

 ## License

-MIT License - see LICENSE file for details.
+Apache 2.0 ( for now ) License - see LICENSE file for details.

 ---